YU000jp/show-weekday-and-week-number/readme.md

   - default: blank
 - Weekly Journal set page tag (Add to tags property): input
   - default: blank
-- Use "This Week" section of Weekly Journal [#55](https://github.com/YU000jp/logseq-plugin-show-weekday-and-week-number/issues/55)
+- Weekly Journal, Use "This Week" section: toggle [#55](https://github.com/YU000jp/logseq-plugin-show-weekday-and-week-number/issues/55)
   - `true` default
   - `false`
-- Convert the day of the week in the "This Week" section of Weekly Journal into links.
+- Weekly Journal, Convert the day of the week in the "This Week" section into links.: toggle
+  - `true`
+  - `false` default
+- Localize journal link: If the day of the week is included in user date format, localize the day of the week in the date link: toggle [#68](https://github.com/YU000jp/logseq-plugin-show-weekday-and-week-number/issues/68)
+  - `true` default
+  - `false`
+- Localize journal link: If the day of the week is not included in user date format, add the localized day of the week to the date link: toggle [#68](https://github.com/YU000jp/logseq-plugin-show-weekday-and-week-number/issues/68)
   - `true`
   - `false` default